 Going to museums was what I did for fun, even in my late teens and early 20’s.
 I always bought the audio tour and got lost in whatever exhibiton I attended.
 When I could afford it, I bought the accompanying catalogs.
 I dreamed that, hey, maybe after law school I could become General Counsel of the Met.
 (Turns out I came fairly close to that dream).

 I graduated from law school and started my legal career as corporate attorney at a Wall Street firm.
 When it came time to furnish my first apartment, my older brother taught me that buying country antiques can be cheaper than Ikea (at least back then).
 I wouldn’t have “throw away” furniture, but things that could increase in value.
-I added decorative arts to my list of interests, reading up on all types of furniture, so I could recognize a “good” deal when I saw one.
+I added decorative arts to my list of interests, reading up on all types of furniture and design.

 Three years in at my Wall Street firm, a colleague recruited me for my dream job.
 I took a huge pay cut to work as a corporate attorney at the art auction house, Sotheby’s and it was so worth it.
 Sotheby’s wasn’t the Met, but it was damn close.